Black History Month – Debrah M. Johnson

 NHFHS is celebrating Black History Month by recognizing African Americans who have had a significant impact at New Horizon Family Health Services (NHFHS) and the Upstate community!

 In 2024, Regina M. Mitchell retired after 26 years of service as President and Chief Executive Officer of New Horizon Family Health Services (NHFHS).
 She earned her Master of Health Administration from the University of South Carolina and Fellow from the American College of Healthcare Executives.
-A native of Memphis, Tennessee, Mitchell has over 30 years of experience in healthcare services planning, management, and administration.
 Read more…